 As chickenpox may cause complications in immunocompromised individuals and pregnant women, these people should avoid visiting friends or family when there is a known case of chickenpox.
 In cases of inadvertent contact, see your doctor who may prescribe special preventive treatment.

 Vaccination is available for chickenpox, and is highly recommended.

 Chickenpox is highly preventable by vaccination with live attenuated varicella vaccine.
-The vaccine is subsidised ("scheduled") for non-immune individuals that are immunosuppressed or are in other special groups.
-It will be added to the scheduled and funded immunisation programme for infants aged 15 months in New Zealand in July 2017.
+The vaccine is subsidised ("scheduled") for infants aged 15 months in New Zealand as well as non-immune individuals that are immunosuppressed or are in other special groups.
 Refer to the Immunisation Advisory Centre for further up-to-date information.

 See the DermNet NZ bookstore.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.